-Management of the Napa Sanitation District (NapaSan or the District) has prepared a Comprehensive Annual Financial Report of NapaSan for the fiscal year ended June 30, 2020.
+Management of the Napa Sanitation District (NapaSan or the District) has prepared an Annual Comprehensive Financial Report of NapaSan for the fiscal year ended June 30, 2021.
 This document, which contains a complete set of basic financial statements, is presented in accordance with accounting principles generally accepted in the United States of America (GAAP) and audited in accordance with auditing standards generally accepted in the United States of America by a firm of licensed certified public accountants.